 Elrond Network Performance

-Elrond remains in its testnet currently, but the developers are looking to create a blockchain that is at the heart of a global, borderless and fully accessible digital economy.
+Elrond launched its mainnet on July 30, 2020.
+The developers are looking to create a blockchain that is at the heart of a global, border-less and fully accessible digital economy.

 One of the key features offered by Elrond is its near-instant transaction performance and the linear scaling that will allow the network to grow.
-The Elrond website claims the network can process 10,000 transactions per second, and a recent testnet case saw 12,000 transactions per second with just 5 shards in use.
+The Elrond website claims the network can process 250,000 transactions per second, and Elrond’s Adaptive State Sharding enables up to 260,000 TPS according to their recent testnet results.

 The platform also features reduced storage requirements and improved linear scaling as more nodes join the network.
 The combination of linear scaling and parallel processing is the key that will allow Elrond to surpass the throughput of current centralized solutions.